 Young, attractive, physically fit, he could physically portray a Bond that is still in his early years.
 Christensen left Hollywood for a time, saying he didn’t want to just ride the wave of opportunity that Star Wars had afforded him.
 He has continued to act despite reports of him retiring, but his films have not had much impact with critics or fans.

 Rumours surfaced earlier this year that Bond producers were considering him to play a new, different sort of 007.
 Though these rumours ultimately proved false, one never knows with Hollywood.
-Perhaps taking a shot at the famous agent would revitalize his career and bring Christensen the enduring fame that has thus far eluded him.
+Perhaps taking a shot portraying the next James Bond would revitalize his career and bring Christensen the enduring fame that has thus far eluded him.

 Although he was born in Beirut, Lebanon, Reeves is a naturalized Canadian.
 Older than our previous suggestions, Reeves has extensive experience with big-budget action films, and is still capable of kicking butt, as seen in his John Wick series.
 He has a loyal following and could bring new viewers to the venerable franchise.